 SOFTS-Arabica coffee rallies on strong Brazilian real

-LONDON, June 25 (Reuters) - Arabica coffee rallied on Friday as the Brazilian real hovered near its highest in a year versus the dollar, deterring selling in Brazil by lowering returns in local currency terms.
+LONDON, June 25 (Reuters) - Arabica coffee rallied on Friday as the Brazilian real surged to its highest in a year versus the dollar, deterring selling in Brazil by lowering returns in local currency terms.
 BRL=

 COFFEE